-Teenage is the time when children make most friends.
+Teenage years are the time when children make most of their friends.
 They have fun with them, they confide in them and they get influenced by them.
 But with the friendship and social circle comes peer pressure.

 Teen peer pressure can lead to some adverse outcomes and an unpleasant atmosphere at home.
-MomJunction tells you everything about peer pressure in teens — its examples, good and bad sides, and how parents can deal with it.
+We tell you everything about peer pressure in teens — examples, the good and bad, and how parents can deal with it.

 What Is Peer Pressure?